fluent-cms/fluent-cms/doc/wiki/Unit Test vs Integration Test.md

 - Postgres with demo database
 - SqlServer with empty database

-To keep the test code simple, we use shell scripts [IntegrationTest.sh](..%2F..%2Fserver%2FFluentCMS.IntegrationTests%2FIntegrationTest.sh) to prepare database and system environments variables, maintain only one set of Test code.
+To keep the test code simple, we use shell scripts [IntegrationTest.sh](..%2F..%2Fserver%2FFluentCMS.Blog.Tests%2FIntegrationTest.sh)

 For Postgres, the following code run init.sql, which can ensure we are testing against database with default data.
 ```shell